Well, I did. I cracked it bad, so now I can show you a detailed 6.5 rebuild! YAY!

 The common theme here is heat and was exacerbated by several other major issues that all conspired in the destruction of my block and pistons.

 1. I had bumped up the timing quite a while ago.
-Snappier throttle, more power, crisper running, all things that make me feel fizzy inside.
+Snappier throttle, more power, crisper running, and lower egt's, all things that make me feel fizzy inside.
 But, as I was researching engine failures to find a cause to this mess, a few pictures of some other's failed pistons caught my eye.
 They looked a lot like mine.

 They had obviously been heated to an extreme degree